strict-lang/strict.dev/docs/Types.md

 - are just build in methods (starting with a lower case letter, e.g. create, add, etc.)
 - details can be found on the Statements page

+## Generics

+- Introduced Generics in Strict which helps us to support now all List features without code duplication and it can be extended for all other types as well.
+- Generics can be applied to both class level and methods level.
+A type or a method can be declared as Generic by using the Generic keyword.
+- As of now, any type which has Generic type member or the name itself is Generic, then we treat that type as a Generic type.
+This means that the Generic type cannot be instantiated without an actual specific implementation.
+Also, all of the base Generic type methods and members are available to the specific implementation types as well similar to other programming languages such as C#, Java etc.
+- A method can be declared as Generic, when any of it's parameter is declared as Generic type